ADD CONDITION

 To ensure the best performance and safety of your product, store it at room temperature, away from excessive heat and direct sunlight.
 This helps maintain its effectiveness.

-When handling the product, be sure to check the primary bag seal before use.
-If the seal is torn or broken, do not use the product, as this could compromise its safety and effectiveness.
+When handling the product, be sure to check the primary bag seal before use; do not use it if the seal is torn or broken, as this could compromise its safety.
 Following these guidelines will help you use the product safely and effectively.

 Additional Information